OpenDSA/OpenDSA/RST/en/PL/ChurchNumerals.rst

    :scripts: AV/PL/AV/church_bool.js
    :output: show

-As one would expect for boolean operations, TRUE AND FALSE reduces to FALSE.
+Just as one would expect for boolean operations, TRUE AND FALSE reduces to FALSE.
+You are encouraged to try similar reductions for FALSE AND TRUE, FALSE AND FALSE, TRUE AND TRUE to convince yourself that our definition of AND does exactly what it needs to do for all four possibilities.

 Encoding If-Then-Else